-- I D clears the information without removing the line.
+- I D clears the information without removing the line. - removes the line entirely from the form.

 🔹 💼 - adds additional lines to the field.
 New lines can only be added from the last line in every repeatable field.

 Most fields When you see NR on the field annotation tables, it indicates a non-repeatable field.